-The Development Hub is a central portal where Development Applications (DAs) can be lodged and tracked.
+The Development Hub is a central portal where Development Applications (DAs) can be tracked.

 Some forms of low impact developments such as sheds and pergolas, may not need Council approval.
 However, most significant developments will require a DA to obtain planning or construction consent.

 Development Applications on Exhibition

 You can view all proposed developments currently on public exhibition via the NSW Planning Portal.